azgul/d3-server-checker/README.md

 =================
 1) d3-server-checker.jar or git clone the repository.

-2) Run d3-server-checker.jar or compile and run Main.java with "javac *.java" -> "java ServerChecker"
+2) Run d3-server-checker.jar or compile and run ServerChecker.java with "javac *.java" -> "java ServerChecker"

 What does it do?